elonen/clapshot/deploy/compose/README.md

 - set the admin password with `CLAPSHOT_INITIAL_ADMIN_PASSWORD` (or `…_FILE` for a Docker/Swarm secret); or
-- leave it unset to get a random one printed in the logs.
+- leave it unset to get a random one printed in the logs (as in the quick start).
 It's applied **only on first run** (or, when missing) — change it later in the GUI, or by running (this prompts for new password):

 ```